WhirligigGirl/Whirligig-World/README.md

 Kopernicus Expansion Continued: GNU General Public License.

-Derbin cloud map: Copyright Snowfall-The-Cat 2018.
+Derbin cloud map: JAXA Venus Data.
+Map is copyright Snowfall-The-Cat 2018.
 "Use this however you like, just give me a credit if possible for assembling." https://www.deviantart.com/snowfall-the-cat/art/Venus-Clouds-733625463

-Whirligig World heightmap files Ellipsoid.png, Prolate_Height.png, and deprecated Triaxial_Ellipsoid.png: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)﻿﻿ Explanation for separate licensing found at the end of this readme file.